Health and Safety during Covid-19 – Clients

 Yoga / Pilates:

-- Classes will be conducted for groups of up to 6 with mats spaced 2 metres apart if side by side and 1 metre if behind someone.
+- Classes will be conducted with mats spaced 2 metres apart if side by side and 1 metre if behind someone.

-- Clients to bring their own mats, but if not possible the mats will be supplied by the teacher and will have been cleaned with an alcohol- based solution prior to the class.
+- Where mats are being supplied by the teacher they will have been cleaned with an alcohol- based solution prior to the class.

 - 24 hrs before the booking the therapist will call the client/s (representative from each household) and ask Covid-19 health questions to ensure booking can go ahead.